SANHS Local History Committee

 If you would like to get involved

 The committee is always open to new members.
 If you have an interest in local history and would like to see more events in your area let us know or contact the SANHS office.
-Also let us know if you have been engaged in some interesting research that you would like to talk about.
+Also if you have been engaged in some interesting research that you would like to talk about.
 Perhaps you live in a place of interest you would like to share with other enthusiasts.
 We are always happy to hear from you.

 EARLY SANHS EVENTS